War for the Planet of the Apes

 Narrative Framework

 This structural analysis employs systematic plot point analysis that identifies crucial turning points.
-By mapping War for the Planet of the Apes against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish War for the Planet of the Apes within its genre.
+By mapping War for the Planet of the Apes against these established plot points, we can identify how Matt Reeves utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish War for the Planet of the Apes within the action genre.

 Plot Points by Act